arttupii/CLSMB/README.txt

 Hox!
  - Because of speed optimizations you cannot change pinout without code changes.
  - This has not been tested yet.
-(My encoder is still somewhere between China and Finland.)
+(My encoder is still somewhere between China and my home.)
+ - FEED HOLD is open collector output.
+With this pin you can ask "feed hold" from CNC machine controller steps loss --> FEED HOLD is LOW. normally ---> FEED HOLD is open

 Library:
 https://github.com/arttupii/ArduinoHelperLibrary